deltaclock/blog/content/posts/cross_compile_frida/index.md

 ## Correct way: Crosstool-NG

-The reason why I've labeled this as the _correct_ way, stems from the ability of [crosstool-NG](https://crosstool-ng.github.io/docs/introduction/) to build toolchains for almost any kind of system configuration.
-Despite this, I avoided this method when I was rushing to get something running, due to my unfamiliarly with the project.\
+The reason I've labeled this as the _correct_ way, stems from the ability of [crosstool-NG](https://crosstool-ng.github.io/docs/introduction/) to build toolchains for almost any kind of system configuration.
+Despite this, I avoided this method when I was rushing to get something running, due to my unfamiliarity with the project.\
 After I achieved my research goals, I revisited the project and took some time to build Frida using it.

 Due to Frida requiring Node as a build dependency, I've chosen to run all subsequent compilation steps in a Docker container, using as base the `node:18` image.